Below are the governing regulations which USA is obligated to adhere.

 - Mouse Biomethodology CD Training - MOUSE ONLY

 - Euthanex Training (performed by DCM) - ALL RODENTS

 - CO2 Anesthesia Training Sheet-Must sign stating it has been read and understood.
 ALL RODENTS

 - Guidelines for uses of fishes in research Sheet - Must sign stating it has been read and understood.
 FISH

 All USA training should be documented on the IRBNet_CD_EuthanexTraining Form (PDF - Open in Adobe Acrobat - right-click and select "Save Link As") in the IRBNet Library.

 Enrollment in the Occupational Health Program (OHP) is required.
-This can be accomplished by completing the form package below.
-Once completed via computer, fax all forms to University Physicians Group (UPG) at (251) 660-5504.
+This can be accomplished by going to forms and templates in IRBNet and downloading the IACUC OHP Enrollment Pkg (Questionnaire) under the IACUC for researchers library.
+Once the forms are completed via computer, email all forms to University of South Alabama Mobile Diagnostic Group (USAMDC) to firstname.lastname@example.org.
 They will call you to schedule an appointment to review the documents with a physician.